MrApplejuice/memprize-nijmegen/README.md

 #  Memprize Submission by Team Radboud University

-Reimplementation of the [submission for the memprize competition 2016/2017](https://www.psychologicalscience.org/publications/observer/obsonline/radboud-university-researchers-win-first-memrise-prize.html) (Potts et al., 2023)
+Reimplementation of the [submission for the memprize competition 2016/2017](https://www.psychologicalscience.org/publications/observer/obsonline/radboud-university-researchers-win-first-memrise-prize.html) (Potts et al., 2023)[^1]

-> Potts, R., van den Broek, G.S.E., Albers, A.M., Balaguer, J., Berkers, R., de Jonge, M., Dhanani, A., Jivani, A., Gerke, P.K., Konrad, B., Küpper-Tetzel, C.E., Hae Li, J., McDaniel, M., Miyatsu, T., Müller, N., Nguyen, K., Reilly, W., Summerfield, C., … Shanks, D.R.
-(2023).
-Optimal methods for learning foreign-language vocabulary: An international research competition.
-[Manuscript submitted for publication].
-University College London.

 The repository contains two versions of the experiment backing the submission: